Vishal-beep136/LinkPreview/README.md

 ## How to

-To get a Git project into your build:
+To get a Get project into your project

-Add the dependency
+Add this dependency

     dependencies {
 	        implementation 'com.github.Vishal-beep136:LinkPreview:1.0'